Indirect display driver overview

-- Support other display functionality, like hardware mouse cursor, gamma, I2C communications and protected content
+- Support other display functionality, like hardware mouse cursor, gamma, I2C communications, and protected content

-- Process the desktop images to display on the monitor Because the Indirect Display driver is a UMDF driver running in session 0, it does not have any component running in the user session so any driver instability will not affect the stability of the system as a whole.
+The IDD runs in Session 0 without any components running in the user session, so any driver instability will not affect the stability of the system as a whole.

 The following diagram provides an architectural overview.

 The IDD is a user-mode only model with no support for kernel-mode components.
 As such, the driver is able to use any DirectX APIs in order to process the desktop image.
 In fact, the IddCx provides the desktop image to encode in a DirectX surface.